miccheng/vagrant-lamp-centos63/README.md

-# Web in a box setup based on CentOS 6.3 with Vagrant / Puppet
+# LAMP stack setup based on CentOS 6.3 with Vagrant / Puppet

 This installs: